EU countries or EU member states as of 2015

 Latvia and Lithuania finalized their coin designs and were scheduled to join the Eurozone on January 1, 2009 but did not.
 The Czech Republic stated that it would be ready by November 2009 but was not.
 Bulgaria has abandoned plans to join euro.

-Citizens from Romania and Bulgaria are restricted from free movement in certain EU countries through December 31, 2013, not May 2011 as originally scheduled.
+Citizens from Romania and Bulgaria are restricted from free movement in certain EU/EFTA countries through December 31, 2013 or 2016, not May 2011.
 Romanians and Bulgarians can:

 - Work without a residence/work permit and without restrictions in Cyprus, the Czech Republic, Denmark, Estonia, Finland, Greece, Hungary, Italy, Latvia, Lithuania, Poland, Portugal, Slovakia, Slovenia, and Sweden.

 - Work without a residence/work permit only in certain professions in Austria, France, Germany, Italy, Luxembourg, and Malta as of January 1, 2012.

 - Work with a residence/work permit in Switzerland until 2016.

 Citizens from Croatia are restricted from free movement in most EU/EFTA countries through July 1, 2015.
 Member states may also opt to extend this by 3+2 additional years.
 Croatian citizens can: